OA-WCVP/paper/04-introduction.md

 # Introduction

 ### Aim
-Comprehensive species description, to combat the biodiversity crisis

-Naming is an essential service, enabling us to interact with existing bodies of knowledge - as Linneaus warned us: *nomina si nescis, perit et cognitio rurem* (if you do not know the names, your knowledge gets lost) [@Linnaeus1792].
-Accurate naming is also essential to develop our understanding of new discoveries.
+The aim of this paper is explore patterns of open access publication of new species.
+Naming of new taxa is an essential service, enabling us to interact with existing bodies of knowledge - as Linneaus warned us: *nomina si nescis, perit et cognitio rurem* (if you do not know the names, your knowledge gets lost) [@Linnaeus1792].
+Accurate naming is also essential to develop our understanding of newly described organisms.
 We cannot protect what we have not named:  legislative protection of species cannot proceed without a formal species description.

-### Taxonomic impediment

-Despite the importance of naming, and the many uses of a comprehensive taxonomic system, progress towards completion is challenged by the "taxonomic impediment".
+Despite the importance of naming, and the many uses of a comprehensive taxonomic system, progress towards documenting and understanding plant diversity is challenged by the "taxonomic impediment".
 First introduced in 1976 this term has become a shorthand for the skills (and resources) gap [@taylor1976submission; @taylor1983descriptive].
-Access to the necessary skills and resources is uneven, and when viewed globally actually mismatches the areas of greatest need: the most species-rich areas are often the most resource-poor.
+Access to the necessary skills and resources is uneven, and when viewed globally actually mismatches the areas of greatest need: the most species-rich areas are often the most resource-poor (Mayr et al. 2016; Paton et al. 2020).
+It is important to build capacity  in species rich areas to properly document plant diversity and focus conservation action (Cheek 2020).
+Around 2000 new species are described each year, many new species are described have narrow distributions and are likely to be threatened (Niclughadha et al. 2020)

 ### Global scale
 (Distribution of species / specimens)